ad31c0/almond-hassio-repository/README.md

-# Almond Hass.io Unofficial Addons Repository
+# Almond Hass.io Unofficial Addon Repository

-The purpose of this Repository is to have a Development version of the Almond Hass.io Addon used for development and early testing of functionalities.
+The purpose of this repository is to host the development/testing/pre-release version of the Almond Hass.io Addon.

-## Versions available
+The releases are completely detached from the Official release of the Almond Hass.io Addon.

-- nightly
+The official "stable" Almond Hass.io addon is integrated into hassio-addons and is available without adding this repository.

-## How to install this Hass.io add-on
+## How to add this repository to your Hass.io installation

-To install this add-on, please, follow Home Assistant documentation on how to [Install Third-party Add-ons](https://home-assistant.io/hassio/installing_third_party_addons/)
+To install the addon contained in this repository, please, follow Home Assistant documentation on how to [Install Third-party Add-ons](https://home-assistant.io/hassio/installing_third_party_addons/)